mooltipass/moolticute/README.md

 ##### Command line

-Qt needs to be installed correctly (see you Linux distribution for that)
+Qt needs to be installed correctly (see your Linux distribution for that)

 ```
 mkdir build